immutable/unreal-immutable-sdk/README.md

 Next, launch the game and then open a separate Chrome/Chromium browser and navigate to `chrome://inspect` where your app should be listed, sometimes intermittently or after a delay, under the `Remote Target #localhost` section.
 Click `inspect` to launch the remote debugging session.

+## Release Unreal Immutable SDK Plugin

+1. Release the plugin using github releases.
+See https://github.com/immutable/unreal-immutable-sdk/releases

 ## Release Blui Plugin for UE4

 For UE4 we are using Blui as the in built browser does not work.

-1. Download this release supporting UE 4.27 and 4.26 https://github.com/getnamo/BLUI-Unreal/releases/tag/4.2.0 ()
+1. Download this release supporting UE 4.27 and 4.26 https://github.com/getnamo/BLUI-Unreal/releases/tag/4.2.0
 2. Download the CEF 90 Browser from https://github.com/getnamo/BLUI-Unreal/releases/tag/v4.6.0 (`BluBrowserCEF....7z`)
 3. Delete the Thirdparty/cef/Win folder from the BLUI plugin
 4. Place the Win folder from the `BluBrowserCEF...7z` into Thirdparty/cef